arcanite24/flickr_scraper_ultra/README.md

 <h1>Flickr Scrapper Ultra</h1>
 <p>Based on <a href="https://github.com/ultralytics/flickr_scraper">flickr_scrapper</a></p>

-<p>This script fetches photos from Flickr based on specified tags and scaves the photo information and images to a local directory.</p>
+<p>This script fetches photos from Flickr based on specified tags and saves the photo information and images to a local directory.</p>
 <h2>Features</h2>
 <ul>
 <li>Fetch photos from Flickr using specified tags.</li>